piyushmali/Algorand-Calculator-Project/README.md

 ## Quick Start

-To quickly get started with the Algorand Calculator Smart Contract, follow these steps:

 1. Ensure you have AlgoKit installed and run `algokit bootstrap all` in this directory.
 2. Open this directory in Visual Studio Code for a more enhanced experience.
-3. Open the smart contract at `playground/calculator/calculator.py`.
+3. Open the sample contract at `playground/hello_world/helloworld.py`.
 4. Press F5 to start the execution.
 5. This will initiate the LocalNet, build the smart contract, deploy it, and call the contract.